Signs and Pavement Markings

 Like all other major jurisdictions, Red Deer follows the Canadian national standard to provide uniform traffic signs and pavement markings for improved safety and motorist's guidance.
 Regardless of what types of traffic control signs are installed, citizens are most interested in the safety and effective use of several traffic control types.
 However, unwarranted installations could deteriorate safety.
 The following sections will provide information on these types of traffic control.

 Pavement markings throughout the city are administered through the Engineering Services department Traffic Section 403-342-8366.
-The upkeep of the painted pavement markings is completed each year as part of the Public Works annual painting program.
+The upkeep of the painted pavement markings is completed each year as part of the Parks & Public Works annual painting program.

 To inquire about or request pavement markings, please contact the Engineering Services department Traffic Section at 403-342-8366.